frankwangzheng/MyBlog/_posts/2017-01-15-A-Complementary-Guide-on-Doppia-Compilation.md

 #### Error Debug

-**Error 1**: `/usr/local/include/boost/variant/get.hpp:178:5: error: invalid application of ‘sizeof’ to incomplete type ‘boost::STATIC_ASSERTION_FAILURE<false>’` ([Issue #84](https://bitbucket.org/rodrigob/doppia/issues/84/the-problem-while-compiling))
+##### Error 1: /usr/local/include/boost/variant/get.hpp:178:5: error: invalid application of ‘sizeof’ to incomplete type ‘boost::STATIC_ASSERTION_FAILURE<false>’ ([Issue #84](https://bitbucket.org/rodrigob/doppia/issues/84/the-problem-while-compiling))

 **Solution**: This error is due to boost 1.58.
 Change line in common_settings.cmake from `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -Wall ")` to `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -Wall -DBOOST_VARIANT_USE_RELAXED_GET_BY_DEFAULT=1")`

-**Error 2**: `doppia/src/objects_detection/cascade_stages/SoftCascadeOverIntegralChannelsFastFractionalStage.cpp:24:9:
-error: ‘swap’ is not a member of ‘std’`
+##### Error 2: doppia/src/objects_detection/cascade_stages/SoftCascadeOverIntegralChannelsFastFractionalStage.cpp:24:9: error: ‘swap’ is not a member of ‘std’

 **Solution**: add `#include <iostream>` in `doppia/src/objects_detection/cascade_stages/SoftCascadeOverIntegralChannelsFastFractionalStage.hpp`

-**Error 3(runtime)**: `A std::exception was raised: This executable was compiled without support for GpuVeryFastIntegralChannelsDetector terminate called after throwing an instance of 'std::runtime_error' what():  This executable was compiled without support for GpuVeryFastIntegralChannelsDetector Aborted (core dumped)`
+##### Error 3(runtime core dumped): A std::exception was raised: This executable was compiled without support for GpuVeryFastIntegralChannelsDetector terminate called after throwing an instance of 'std::runtime_error' what():  This executable was compiled without support for GpuVeryFastIntegralChannelsDetector

 **Solution**: make sure line `option(USE_GPU "Should the GPU be used ?"
 True)` is in the user-specific section in `common_setting.cmake`